education

 Is there a leadership manual and other resources for club officers?

 Yes.
-Visit our Club Tool Kit resource folder for various club tools, including a direct link to Club Leadership Handbook.
+Visit our Club Tool Kit resource folder for various club tools, including a direct link to the Club Leadership Handbook.

 What are the benefits of attending club officer training?